Dewb/CosmicPraise/README.md

 About the system
 ----------------

-The tower structure is covered with 150 meters of WS2812 LED strip and 49 Philips Color Kinetics RGB fixtures; over 4600 individual pixels.
-The strips are run by LEDscape running on Beaglebone Blacks receiving OpenPixelControl (TCP), and the CK fixtures are powered by Ethernet-enabled CK power suppies communicating over Kinet (UDP).
+Lighting control is run by LEDscape running on Beaglebone Blacks receiving OpenPixelControl (TCP)

-We've modified the OpenPixelControl Python client to speak Kinet as well as OPC, and extended the OpenPixelControl layout and simulator to model and simulate the features of the Cosmic Praise tower, including flat surfaces of illumination representing the color wash targets of the Color Kinetics fixtures.

  section | lights
 ---------|--------